orbs-network/orbs-network-typescript/client/crypto-sdk-android/readme.md

 Below you will find specific instructions on how to use the SDK, for each different function you will see there is also a sample implementaion in the orbs sample app that can be found here: https://github.com/orbs-network/orbs-network/tree/master/client/examples/android-sample-app

-## Using the SDK
+Using the SDK
+---

 The SDK exposes two main packages:

 * `com.orbs.cryptosdk` - containing the native implementation of the cryptography related functions around address creation.
-* `com.orbs.client` - containing the java implementation of the `OrbsContract` and `OrbsClient` to be used to call contract methods and run code over the orbs-network.
+* `com.orbs.client` - containing the java implementation of the `OrbsContract` and `OrbsClient` to be used to call smart contract methods and run code over the orbs-network.

+### OrbsContract and OrbsClient Explained
+The Client gives you low level access to perform actions on the network - letting you call the orbs smart contract interface directly either run a contract method that would create a transaction, or query for information ('call').

+The Contract wraps the client and gives another level of abstraction above the client, letting you using the methods of your contract directly.
+The Contract implementation is very abstract in nature, and in most cases you will be writing your own 'Contract' class according to your application needs.

+## Initialization
 At first, you are require to initialize the crypto engine by calling `CryptoSDK.initialize()`

 ```java